 Yes!
 This was a nice quiet hike (if a little difficult) and we only saw a few other people there but after we saw them at the top of the falls we didn’t see them again so we pretty much had it to ourselves.

 Once you get to the falls, the trail keeps going so you could hike even more.
 I’m not sure where it goes or for how long but I would imagine it’s even less busy further down.

-Have you been to Grassy Creek Falls in Little Switzerland?
+Have you been to Grassy Creek Falls?
 What did you think of it?
 Did you think the hike was hard?
-Do you want to see it?